-Regarding the Management Report and the Statement on the Application of the Corporate Governance Code, we also carried out the procedures required by the Croatian Accounting Act (the "Accounting Act").
-These procedures include considering whether the Management Report has been prepared in accordance with Articles 21 and 24 of the Accounting Act and whether the Statement on the Application of the Corporate Governance Code has been prepared in accordance with Article 22 of the Accounting Act.

-Based on the procedures performed, to the extent that we are able to assess it, we report that:
+Regarding the Management Report and the Statement on the Application of the Corporate Governance Code, we also carried out the procedures required by the Croatian Accounting Act.
+These procedures include considering whether the Company's Management Report has been prepared in accordance with Article 22 and 24 of the Accounting Act and whether the Statement on the Application of the Corporate Governance Code has been prepared in accordance with Article 25 of the Accounting Act.
+Based on the procedures performed, to the extent we are able to assess, we report that:

-- 1. The information in the attached Management Report and Statement on the Application of the Corporate Governance Code is harmonized, in all significant respects, with the attached financial statements; - 2.
-The attached Management Report is compiled in accordance with Articles 21 and 24 of the Accounting Act; and - 3.
-The attached Statement on the Application of the Corporate Governance Code includes the information defined in Article 22 of the Accounting Act.
+- 1. The information in the attached Management Report and Statement on the Application of the Corporate Governance Code is harmonized, in all significant respects, with the attached consolidated annual financial statements; - 2.
+The attached Management Report is compiled in accordance with Article 22 and 24 of the Accounting Act; and - 3.
+The attached Statement on the Application of the Corporate Governance Code includes the information defined in Article 25 of the Accounting Act.